 Kevin Sullivan earned a Bachelor of Arts from St. John’s University in English with a minor in Secondary Education in 1999; he returned to St. John’s University to earn a Master of Science in Secondary Education in 2002.
 In 2006, he earned a Professional Diploma in Education Leadership and in Administration from SUNY Stony Brook and is currently enrolled in the Hofstra University Educational Policy and Leadership Doctorate program.
 During his time at St. John’s University, Kevin partnered with the Sewanhaka Central High School District at Elmont Memorial High school as a student teacher in May of 1999 and began his teaching career as an English teacher at Elmont Memorial High School in September of 1999.
 Kevin taught English for grades 7-12 at Elmont Memorial High for seventeen years; during this time, he served the Elmont learning community as Dean of Students, Interim English Chairperson and coach.
 In September of 2016, Mr. Sullivan became the Chairperson of English and Library at Floral Park Memorial High School, also in the Sewanhaka Central High School District; he currently serves in this capacity.
 In 2009, he was named the Elmont Memorial High School Teacher of the Year and was recognized by St. John’s University School of Education as a LEAD Award honoree.
 Kevin is the youngest of four children in the Sullivan family to attend St. John’s University; all four Sullivan children are currently teachers in New York.
 Kevin has served on the School of Education Alumni Board for two years; his work on this board includes serving as a panelist for the Hartigan Forum and assisting with SOE events.

-Dr. Edwin Tjoe is the Assistant Dean of Data Management & eLearning in the School of Education.
+Dr. Edwin Tjoe is the Assistant Dean of Fiscal Affairs and Planning in the School of Education.
 His research and teaching focus on the preparation of forward-thinking leaders in college and university settings.
 His dedication to the promotion of education is seen through his academic service in programs enhancing community partnerships.
-During his term at St. John’s University he has authored textbooks, book chapters and journal articles.
+During his term at St. John’s University, he has authored textbooks, book chapters, and journal articles.
 He served on the Technological Strategic Planning Committee for the Diocese of Brooklyn, NY from 2012-2016.
-That committee determined how to inform and equip our school administrators, teaching staff and students to take the best advantage of technology and information as they continue to evolve.
+That committee determined how to inform and equip our school administrators, teaching staff, and students to take the best advantage of technology and information as they continue to evolve.
 Dr. Tjoe has been an Adjunct Associate Professor at St. John's University since 2006 and has also lectured at Stony Brook University since 2005.
 Over the past 14 years of teaching, he has taught over 16,321 students.
 Dr. Tjoe was also a member of the SUNY FACT Committee that developed the 2014 CIT that focused on connection strategies to move higher education forward using assessment strategies and learning analytics as a key way of understanding the effectiveness of learning and to the changing learning environments.
 He has also worked with over 30 doctoral students as a committee member for their dissertations.
 He is an inspired leader, working to ensure there is understanding and respect between all people by recognizes diversity as a central component in achieving desired student/teacher/administrative learning outcomes, and it puts diversity and inclusion efforts at the center of its decision-making.
 His devotion can is articulated by his support of the university at large.
 Dr. Tjoe is part of the Respond and Partner to Engage our Community Team (RESPECT) serving to provide direct support to any individual impacted by prejudice-based aggression.
-Dr. Tjoe is also part of the Institutional Accountability and Mission Committee who are responsible for organizing strategic collective action to change oppressive practices and policies within and beyond the University.
+Dr. Tjoe is also part of the Institutional Accountability and Mission Committee who is responsible for organizing strategic collective action to change oppressive practices and policies within and beyond the University.
 In addition, he was part of St. John’s University’s first practitioner cohort that helped to advance St. John’s commitment to diversity, equity, and inclusion by facilitating professional development discussions and developing and supporting inclusivity practices in their individual departments/units.

 Dr. Walsh is a highly experienced educator with teaching and leadership roles in the education systems of the Diocese of Brooklyn and Rockville Centre, the New York City Department of Education and in and public schools on Long Island.
 She earned her Doctorate in School Administration and Instructional Leadership from St. John’s University in 2001 and is a recipient of the Chancellor’s Fellowship.
 She also possesses a master’s degree in Library Science from St. John’s and a master’s degree in Curriculum and Teaching from Fordham University as well as a Professional Diploma in School Administration from the College of New Rochelle.
 She earned her BA in Child Study and Speech from St. Joseph’s College, Brooklyn and earned additional credits in special education from Brooklyn College.
 In addition to serving as Assistant Superintendent for Curriculum and Assistant Superintendent for Elementary schools for the Diocese of Rockville Centre, Dr. Walsh has extensive experience as teacher and administrator including recent service as Assistant Superintendent for K-12 Curriculum and Instruction for the Wappingers Central School District.
 Previously, she served as principal of Valley Stream Memorial Junior High School, Valley Stream and as founding principal At W. E. B. DuBois HS in Brooklyn.